t0rst/BrandKit/README.md

 # BrandKit
-Encapsulate and control app branding
+Encapsulate and control app branding.

+In progress.
+Unstable.
+Not fully tested.